 A tried and tested scheme for the meek of the world to amass friends is to latch onto a more extroverted person, like pilot fish hugging the underbelly of a shark.
 An outgoing friend is a rich mine of potential friendships, and by making sure you always offer them a plus one (or three) when you invite them over, you can carefully grow your friendship circle.

 7. Get Blogged

-A slightly more long winded way to meet new people, but one that may be far more appealing to those of us who suffer from crippling shyness and/or general social inadequacy.
+A slightly more long winded way to meet new people, but one that may be far more appealing to those of us who suffer from crippling shyness in dating and/or general social inadequacy.
 There are blogs and online communities out there for just about everything; from button collecting to bouldering, whatever your interests, a great way to enjoy your share of the sweet nectar of human interaction is by creating an account and getting involved.
 Hey, you can even blog about feeling lonely, if you must.

 6. Read Books, Talk Nonsense

 For those who prefer more traditional tactics when it comes to swatting the fly that is feeling lonely, joining a book club is a classic method of engaging with new people in meaningful ways.
 Lively discussion of a good book can reveal a great deal about a person, plus let’s be honest: there’s not much more attractive than seeing someone speak with passion about an issue they care about.
 New, close friendships are practically guaranteed, and the odds of sparks flying are pretty high, too!

 Tennis, football, rugby, lacrosse, cycling, yoga, boxing, ice hockey, surfing, rock climbing, show jumping, fencing, canoeing, clay pigeon shooting, high dive, dressage, discus, caber toss, gangland B-Boying, Norwegian anvil hurling: the law of the universe dictates that, no matter which sporting activity tickles your fancy, once you join a club or a team you’ll have oodles of new pals within weeks.